Faucet Basics: Part 7 Faucet Companies Some Good, Some Not

 Assemblers are also Specifiers (see below). are examples.
 All of these companies design their own faucets but subcontract the manufacturing of component parts to suppliers outside the company.
 They then assemble, finish and inspect the faucets in the U.S.

-A number of European companies that most of us think of as manufacturers are actually assemblers. for instance, contracts out all component manufacturing, mostly to other German firms.
-The faucets are then assembled, finished and tested at its plant in Iserholm.
+A number of European companies that most of us think of as manufacturers are actually assemblers. for instance, contract out all component manufacturing.
+The faucets are then assembled, finished, and tested at its plant in Iserholm.